Readipop’s AAA programme brings together a number a projects to engage and support young people and their music.

 OPEN ACCESS + HOLIDAY SESSIONS

-Our weekly term-time Friday evening workshops allow young musicians to work together in live band workshops, music production and/or studio work.
+Our weekly term-time Friday evening workshops help young musicians to work together in live band workshops, music production and/or studio work.

 IN THE MIX

-Working with young musicians from the Amersham Road (and surrounding area) at the Weller Centre, Caversham.
+For young musicians from Amersham Road Estate (and surrounding area) at the Weller Centre, Caversham.
 Monday afternoons.

 FAMILY JAM

-A family music session for kids and adults to experience and learn to play together.
+A family music session for kids and adults to make music together.

 Check out our upcoming events if you would like to come along.